alhussienhazem/javascript-practice-tasks/README.md

 - **User input handling** - Prompt and data processing
 - **Console debugging** - Developer Tools experience

-## 🤝 Contributing

-This is a learning project showcasing JavaScript problem-solving skills.
-Feel free to explore the code, modify tasks, or add new challenges!
+---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Attribution

-This project was created as a JavaScript practice platform, focusing on fundamental programming concepts and problem-solving skills.

 ---

 ## 🌟 Special Thanks

-- **Badr** - For assigning this comprehensive JavaScript practice task
+- **Instructor Badr** - For assigning this comprehensive JavaScript practice task
 - **Modern web standards** - For enabling responsive design
 - **Browser Developer Tools** - For console integration
 - **CSS Grid & Flexbox** - For advanced layout capabilities